Home Health Care Agencies

 Montana Regulations

-Home health care agencies in Montana are regulated by the Montana Department of Public Health and Human Services.
-Providers must adhere to state licensing requirements, which ensure agencies meet standards for patient care, staffing, and safety.
-Licensing involves regular inspections and compliance checks to maintain quality across all certified agencies.
+In Montana, home health care agencies are regulated by the Department of Public Health and Human Services.
+These agencies must adhere to strict licensing requirements to ensure the safety and well-being of their clients.
+Oversight includes regular inspections and compliance with state and federal regulations.

 Typical Costs in Montana